If you live in an apartment or a limited space and wonder about owning a Havanese dog, this is a “must-read” article for you.

 If you are unable to provide those things

-If you can’t give your dog much attention because of your busy lifestyle, the better thing is NOT getting one until you can make time to give your attention and affection and exercises they need.
+If you can’t give your dog much attention because of your busy lifestyle, the better thing is NOT getting one until you can make time to give your attention and affection and the exercises they need.

 That’s a decision you have to take but having a dog really fulfills your life and makes it easier to go through some tough times.
 I’m telling you from my personal experiences.